syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ---
 layout: post
 title: Resource Grouping in scheduler | WPF| Syncfusion
-description: WPF scheduler resource grouping allows to define resources that can be assigned to appointments in day, week, work week and timeline views.
+description: WPF scheduler resource grouping allows you to define resources that can be assigned to appointments in a day, week, workweek, and timeline views.
 platform: WPF
 control: SfScheduler
 documentation: ug